 In most cases, locations may only have a few hours of time zone differences.
 Due to the proximity, traveling in between locations is less of a hassle.

 Onshore outsourcing is also known as domestic outsourcing.
 This outsourcing process refers to companies that outsource to third parties within the same country.

 What is insourcing?

 Insourcing is the opposite of outsourcing.
 This business practice refers to when a company delegates a task or a project within the in-house staff rather than having it outsourced.

 The insourcing process takes occurs when the internal team that is given the opportunity to partake in the task or new project may also have the chance to be deployed on other projects.

 In a nutshell, the existing employees will perform business functions that can be handled by an outside organization.

 The outsourcing industry has been one of the fastest-growing industries around the world.
 It has always been a strategic practice for companies in all types of industries and sizes.

 - Cost effectiveness.
-A lot of organizations mainly outsource to be able to save much on their costs compared to having to hire in-house staff.
+A lot of organizations mainly outsource as they are able to save much on their overall costs compared to hiring in-house staff.

 - Wider talent pool.
-Outsourcing providers usually have a large talent pool of well skilled and experienced professionals.
+Outsourcing providers usually have a wide range of talent pools of well-skilled and experienced professionals.